Become a EURASHE member.

 By joining EURASHE and being listed on our website, your organisation will gain visibility at the European level.
 Members are allowed to use the EURASHE logo in their channels of communication.

-Open to recognised individual higher education institutions and associations of higher education institutions outside the EHEA.
+Open to recognised individual higher education institutions and national associations of higher education institutions outside the EHEA.

-Higher education institutions or national associations of higher education institutions within the EHEA that do not meet all full membership criteria.
+Institutions of higher education or national associations of higher education institutions within the EHEA that do not meet all full membership criteria.

 Open to national associations of higher education institutions in the EHEA and higher education institutions within the EHEA.